Larry King, legendary talk show host, dies at 87

 King had been hospitalized with Covid-19 in late December at Cedars-Sinai, a source close to the family said at the time.

-"We mourn the passing of our colleague Larry King," CNN President Jeff Zucker said in a statement.

-King battled a number of health problems, suffering several heart attacks.
+He battled a number of health problems over the years, suffering several heart attacks.
 In 1987, he underwent quintuple bypass surgery, inspiring him to establish the Larry King Cardiac Foundation to provide assistance to those without insurance.

 More recently, King revealed in 2017 that he had been diagnosed with lung cancer and successfully underwent surgery to treat it.
 He also underwent a procedure in 2019 to address angina.